LocaleChoiceSevilleSanta Cruz

 Who should stay in Santa Cruz?

 Santa Cruz suits solo explorers best (ranked #1 of 5 Seville neighbourhoods for them).
-It works less well for culture seekers (ranked #2).
-Not recommended for: Budget backpackers seeking rock-bottom prices and party hostels—Santa Cruz is touristy, expensive for Seville, and lacks the youth hostel scene of other neighbourhoods.
+It works less well for culture seekers (ranked #1).
+Not recommended for: Skip Santa Cruz if you're budget-conscious or need modern amenities—it's the most expensive neighbourhood in Seville with limited parking and no supermarkets.

 Stay in Santa Cruz